ppmim/PAPI4K/papi/docs/index.rst

 .. warning::

-   1. This "Documentation" is still a work in progress; some of the material is not organized, and several aspects of PAPI are not yet covered with sufficient detail.
+   1. This "Documentation" is still a work in progress; some of the material might be not well organized yet, and several aspects of PAPI are not yet covered and some sections might be incomplete or subject to change as the pipeline evolves.

    2. This manual support **HAWAII-2RG** and **HAWAII-4RG** detectors.